 Increase visibility into deployments

-Dev teams can use slash commands to trigger a deployment right from Slack, and connecting tools like Jira allows teams to automate much of the CI/CD pipeline, so anyone can check on the status of code, view builds and deployments and see what’s been pushed live, all in one place.
+Dev teams can use slash commands to trigger a deployment right from Slack, and connecting tools such as Jira allows teams to automate much of the CI/CD pipeline: anyone can check on the status of code, view builds and deployments and see what’s been pushed live, all in one place.

 Improve service reliability

 We don’t need to tell you that keeping an eye out for unusual behaviours is paramount for incident response teams.
 After all, a report found that major incidents can cost organisations up to USD $300,000 for every hour that a system is down.